NikolaBlagojevic/pyrecodes_hospitals/README.md

 <!-- ![MCI GUI](/readme_figures/MCI_Tool_GUI.png) -->

 ### Use Examples

-The MCI Planning Tool simulates resource supply and demand in a hospital during an MCI and evaluates how unmet resource needs impact patient outcomes, including mortality rates, length of stay, and the number of surgeries performed.
-Given the complexity of hospital operations, which rely on a wide range of human and material resources, it’s impractical to account for all possible resources.
-Therefore, the tool focuses on nine critical resources essential for hospital performance: Nurses, Fuel, Water, Oxygen, Medical Drugs (including MCI kits), Medical Equipment, Stretchers, Beds, and Blood.

 The use cases for the MCI Planning Tool include:
 1. Estimating hospital performance in an MCI scenario.